leexx227/ha-module/README.md

  - `sql_time`: current time in SQL server
  - All time is in UTC time

-## Peocedures
+## Procedures
- - `UpdataHearthBeat (uuid, utype)`:
+ - `UpdateHeartBeat (uuid, utype)`:

-   For each type, updata entry `{old_uuid, utype, old_timestamp}` in heartbeat table with `{uuid, utype, sql_time}`.
+   For each type, update entry `{old_uuid, utype, old_timestamp}` in heartbeat table with `{uuid, utype, sql_time}`.

    For each type, if uuid is not equal to old_uuid, then (`sql_time – old_timestamp > T`) must be satisfied.

-   The update process uses optimistic concurrency control. e.g. if the heartbeat entry has been updated before another heartbeat reaches SQL, the later heartbeat is discarded.
+   The update process uses optimistic concurrency control.
+E.g. if the heartbeat entry has been updated before another heartbeat reaches SQL, the later heartbeat is discarded.

  - `GetPrimary (utype)`: